 The next incarnation, once furniture moved in

-About a year after that, I didn’t like the terracotta tile surround of the fireplace anymore, so I painted it white.
+It took a while to realize I didn’t like the terracotta tile surround of the fireplace, and that I could paint it – so I painted it white.
 What a difference it made!
 It brightened up that corner of the room (you’ll see a pic later down this post).

 But alas, I rarely used the fireplace, because as every homeowner learns, they are an exit to the outdoors through which all your heat escapes.
 The glass doors on a fireplace limit that loss in a very minimal way; in fact I hung a blanket across the fireplace when it was really cold and didn’t light any fires at all.
 Fires were basically for the fall and spring.
 In fact, I still have some of the firewood left to me by the previous owner, which I’m saving up for backyard campfires with friends.